moekeai/lm/_posts/2013/2013-09-04-dawn-of-new-era.md

 Knowing all this stuff, I still think I should try.
 Why?
 Well, these are the top six features of Markdawn:

-1. Easy to read &mdash; mobile first experience
+1. Easy to read — mobile first experience
-2. Easy to write &mdash; fluid interface that adapts to the big screen
+2. Easy to write — fluid interface that adapts to the big screen
-3. Ranking &mdash; stories promoted by number of comments
+3. Ranking — stories promoted by number of comments
 4. Social networking at the core
 5. Markdown documents storage in the cloud
 6. Designed by one of the best UX designers

-Now you know why I have written [I'm Stuck with Writing](/archive/stuck-with-writing.html), because I was busy creating Markdawn &mdash; a new way to write digitally.
+Now you know why I have written [I'm Stuck with Writing](/archive/stuck-with-writing.html), because I was busy creating Markdawn — a new way to write digitally.
 I hope this won't be the last article here, since I'll continue to write on my [Markdawn space](http://markdawn.com/lucianmarin/) from now on.